CapSens/light_admin/README.md

 ```

 - Make sure you have no other ActiveAdmin theme installed before installing this gem!
-*(exhaustive list of themes you may have : https://github.com/paladini/activeadmin-themes, if you have some, don't forget to remove associated @import too)*
+*(non-exhaustive list of themes you may have : https://github.com/paladini/activeadmin-themes, if you have some, don't forget to remove associated @import too)*

 ## Pre-requisites
 - This gem requires the activeadmin gem.